top of page

 Alexander Kirschel

 Alex has a Ph.D from the University of California Los Angeles (UCLA), and Bachelor's and Master’s degrees from UCL.
 He also worked as a postdoc at UCLA and a Marie Curie Research Fellow at the University of Oxford, and has been an instructor at the AP Leventis Ornithological Research Institute in Jos, Nigeria (2018-2019) and for the Tropical Biology Association (TBA) on their field course in Botswana (2019).
-His primary research focus is on competitive and reproductive interactions within and among species.
+His primary research focus is on competitive and reproductive interactions within and among species with most recent work focusing on speciation genomics.
 His research transcends the fields of ecology, evolutionary biology, and animal behaviour, and he has extensive experience in bioacoustics, movement ecology, remote sensing and GIS, as well as in population genomics and phylogenomics.
 Other avenues of research include avian disease, mosquito vector-borne zoonoses, and biomechanics.

 Position: Postdoctoral Researcher